giantswarm/docs/src/content/overview/fleet-management/multi-tenancy/_index.md

 ## Organization namespace {#namespace}

-The management cluster creates a namespace for each organization.
+For each organization there exists a namespace in the management cluster.
 The namespace is named after the organization CR name, prefixed with `org—'.

 For example, for an organization `acme`, there is the defining organization CR named `acme`.
 In addition, the organization-operator ensures the existence of the namespace `org-acme` in the management cluster.